 Essential Project Elements Eligibility Requirements Performance Metrics Assessment- Complete individualized assessments that evaluate household needs, financial needs, and eligibility for mainstream resources.
 VI-SPDATs and F-VI-SPDATs should not be used.
 Case Management/ Navigation-Create a housing stabilization plan and provide (or provide referrals to) needed housing stabilization services and mainstream resources using a progressive engagement approach.
 Financial Assistance- Provided in compliance with a progressive engagement model, in order to provide the "lightest touch" intervention possible.
-If funded by any source: Category 2 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition If funded by the ESG Program: Individuals and families who meet the criteria under the "at risk of homelessness" definition per the ESG Interim Rule; or, Category 2 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Successful exits from HP to a permanent housing destination, including maintaining current permanent housing
+If funded by any source: Category 2 of the homeless definition in Appendix A of this document; or, Category 4 of the homeless definition in Appendix A of this document Individuals and families who meet the criteria under the "at risk of homelessness" definition per the ESG Interim Rule; or, Category 2 of the homeless definition in Appendix A of this document; or, Category 4 of the homeless definition in Appendix A of this document; document Successful exits from HP to a permanent housing destination, including maintaining current permanent housing